 Websites that have been optimized for search engines have a greater chance of being visible in search results.
-When creating pages and writing content, there are a few things you can do to ensure your website is "search engine friendly."
-For example, the titles and system names you give to pages and folders are very important as a search engine may determine what a page is about partly based on the keywords used in its naming.
-In addition, using relevant keywords and structuring your content by using heading and paragraph tags will be highly beneficial when a search engine takes inventory of the content of your pages.
+When building your site, there are a few things you can do to ensure that it is "search engine friendly."
+For example, titles and system names are very important as a search engine may categorize a page partly based on the keywords used in its naming.
+In addition, using relevant keywords and structuring your content properly will be highly beneficial when a search engine takes inventory of the content of your pages.
 Below are some guidelines to follow when building your website.

 According the World Wide Web Consortium (W3C.org), the title you give a page is "the most important element of a quality Web page" and is designed to provide a short piece of text that should represent the document in browser window title bars, bookmarks, and search engine result listings (reference).

-Read more about adding page titles on the Create, Name, Save a Page instructions.
+Read more about adding page titles on the Create a Page instructions.